auraphp/Aura.Filter/README.md

 Aura Filter
 ===========

-The Aura Filter package provides validation and sanitizing for data objects.
+The Aura Filter package provides validation and sanitizing for data objects and arrays.

 This package is compliant with [PSR-0][], [PSR-1][], and [PSR-2][].
 If you notice compliance oversights, please send a patch via pull request.